-Saba is a volcanic island rising out of the Caribbean, and is a ‘special municipality' of the Netherlands –.
+The Best Saba Travel Guide – Saba is a volcanic island rising out of the Caribbean, and is a ‘special municipality’ of the Netherlands –.
 Saba is known as the “Unspoiled Queen of the Caribbean”.
-Nearly half of Saba's 5 square miles (13 square km) is covered in verdant tropical rain forest; the other half is sprinkled with picturesque villages.
+Nearly half of Saba’s 5 square miles (13 square km) is covered in verdant tropical rain forest; the other half is sprinkled with picturesque villages.
 You’ll find no franchises here.
-You will find small eclectic bars and restaurants that will infuse your nightlife after you've hiked a mountain rainforest trail, dove a dive site or just lounged by a pool with a good book.
-It's easy to fall into the pace of island life.
-Every year, more tourists are turned on to Saba's charms and make the 11-minute flight from St. Maarten into the tiny airport with a runway not much larger than an aircraft carrier’s.
+You will find small eclectic bars and restaurants that will infuse your nightlife after you’ve hiked a mountain rain forest trail, dove a dive site or just lounged by a pool with a good book.
+It’s easy to fall into the pace of island life.
+Every year, more tourists are turned on to Saba’s charms and make the 11-minute flight from St. Maarten into the tiny airport with a runway not much larger than an aircraft carrier’s.

-The average temperature in Saba is a mild 80°F, which generally varies only a few degrees.
+The weather in Saba is consistent all year long and the average temperature is a pleasant 80°F. The high season is from mid-December through mid-April and during these months you might find Saba Island beaches to be slightly more crowded.
 In the summer, temperatures may climb up to 88°F, while in the winter they may occasionally drop below 70°F. The high season is mid-December to mid-April when the European and North American countries have there coldest months and residence often head to warmer climates.

 Traveling during the hurricane season from the beginning of June until the end of November, risk the possibility you may encounter one of the storms.